 You've got your acrylic paint, your work surface is ready to go, and you're really inspired to paint.
-Now comes the fun part: Actually putting paint on paper!
+Now comes the fun part: actually putting paint on paper!

-Techniques for paint application
+Techniques for Paint Application

 The beauty of acrylic paint is that it can look totally different depending on how you apply it.
 The more you experiment, the better it gets!

 When you apply straight-outta-the-tube paint to a canvas using a dry brush, you'll create a strong stroke of color on the page.
-Your lines will be uneven (since there's no water to soften the edges), but this can give you a purposeful painterly effect.
+Your lines will be uneven (since there's no water to soften the edges), but this can give you a purposeful painterly effect .

 If you water it down enough, acrylic acts a bit like watercolor!
 You can use the diluted paint to apply translucent washes on your surface.
 But unlike watercolor, the acrylic paint will set permanently.
 Try mixing the wash and dry brush methods — you'll end up with plenty of textures in a single piece.

-This common drawing method an be used with paint, too!
+This common drawing method can be used with paint, too!
 (Georges Seurat's work is a fine and famous example.)
 Just add a mass of tiny dots to create a shape or texture with subtle variations in color.

 It doesn't get more fun than this!
 Using a fairly wet brush, you can flick or splatter paint onto a work surface for an uneven splatter effect.
 It's fantastic for creating an abstract landscape or a starry night or for just adding texture to a piece.

-Think of it like very artistic sponge painting: Using the corner of a sponge or even a piece of paper towel, dab on accents of color.
+Think of dabbing like very artistic sponge painting: Using the corner of a sponge or even a piece of paper towel, dab on accents of color.
 This creates a texture that can't be replicated with any other applicator.

 Applying paint with a palette knife is an instant way to make your work look painterly.
-And since it's no different than spreading frosting on a cake, even beginners can do it.
+And since it's no different from spreading frosting on a cake, even beginners can do it.
 Simply use the palette knife to scrape up a bit of paint and apply it to your work surface — you'll get the hang of it pretty quickly.

 If you're after sharp, realistic details, you'll need a small, fine brush to carefully paint in those details.
 If this kind of realism is your jam, our lessons in narrative portraiture give a deep-dive on techniques.

-Techniques for building a painting
+Techniques for Building a Painting